 As Canadian researcher, Steven Laviolette, told a local paper: “Basically, what you want to do is you want to break that association between the drug and the reward effects.
 If you can do that, through modulating the cannabinoid system, then that’s potentially a really powerful therapeutic for treating people who are already dependent on opioids.”

-Ending the Epidemic
+Ending the Cannabis Shortage And the Opioid Epidemic

 The potential for cannabis to help end the opioid epidemic plaguing Canada is real.
 It’s an inexpensive, legal, and safe way to stabilize entire populations of opioid addicts.
 It could be exactly the kind of God-given miracle that people pray for.